Protecting others is a good thing, right? How could protecting others ever be a bad thing?

 Protecting others can go sideways when we forget who The Protector is.
-There is only One who is able to protect completely, 24/7.
+There is only One who is able to protect 24/7.
 God is The Protector, not us.
 We are only a conduit of His protection.
-We are able to protect others in a healthy way only when we yoke up with The Protector.
-When we allow Him to do the heavy lifting.
+We’re able to protect in a healthy way only when we yoke up with The Protector.
+When God does the heavy lifting.

-Protecting others can also go sideways when we are motivated by fear, rather than love.
-Fear will take us down paths that God never asked us to travel.
-It can be helpful to look at fear and the problem before us as two separate issues.
-Get rid of the fear, and then we will be able to see clearly to address the issue.
-If we allow fear to hi-jack our protective nature, it has the potential to harm those we want to help.
+Protecting others can go sideways when we are motivated by fear, rather than love.
+Fear can take us down paths God never asked us to take.
+Look at the problem before and fear us as two separate issues.
+Get rid of the fear, and we’ll be able address the issue with clarity.
+If we allow fear to hi-jack our protective nature, it can harm those we want to help.

-When our children were young, I recognized an ungodly mindset in an individual who had influence in the lives of our children.
+When our children were young, I saw an ungodly mindset in an individual who influenced our children.
 I made an unconscious decision that day… I would protect our children from that mindset.
-It was as if I’d erected an invisible wall of protection.
+I erected an invisible wall of protection.
 A “no trespassing” sign.
 That wall was made out of fear.
-In the spiritual realm, I had wrapped a protective arm around my children and said, “You shall not pass!”
-While it is true that children need adults to advocate for them, the foundation for my actions was fear.
-Fear does not protect anyone.
-The sad thing is, others are often able to discern the presence of those invisible “no trespassing signs.”
-The distrust that they represent can cause further deterioration in relationships.
+In the spiritual realm, I wrapped a protective arm around my children and said, “You shall not pass!”
+Children do need adults to advocate for them, but the motive for my actions was fear.
+Fear does not protect.
+Our “no trespassing” signs can be felt by others.
+The distrust they represent causes damage to our relationships.

-Protecting others can also become a negative when we seek to protect because we don’t believe God will.
-While our theology may still say, “God is The Protector,” our perception may be that God doesn’t always do His job as Protector, so we’d better protect.
+Protecting others can become a negative when we seek to protect because we don’t believe God will.
+While our theology may say, “God is The Protector,” our perception may be that God doesn’t always protect, so we’d better.